gjwgit/rembg/mlhub/README.md

 # rembg

-rembg is a Python library for static image background removal.
+## Introduction
-This library based on u2net as backbone network.
+rembg is a Python library for image/video background removal or portrait generation, which is based on u2net as backbone network.

 To use this library, extra pretrained model for u2net will be downloaded.

 See https://arxiv.org/pdf/2005.09007.pdf for paper or https://github.com/xuebinqin/U-2-Net for detailed model descriptions.

 This repo is adapted from the [source library](https://github.com/danielgatis/rembg).
 Some unused codes and dependencies have been removed

-# Usage
+## Usage
 - To install MLHub on Ubuntu
 ```shell
 $ pip3 install mlhub